-The Arts & Humanities Council of Tulsa offers Imagination Days at the Hardesty Arts Center every third Saturday in 2013.
-AHHA invites families to learn about the art of our time and experience it firsthand with storytelling, music, dance, and hands-on “make and take” art projects.
+Bring your creativity and we’ll provide the rest!
+Your family is invited to learn about the art of our time and experience it firsthand with storytelling, music, dance, and hands-on “make and take” art projects.
 Inspired by current AHHA exhibitions, this program fosters the development of life-long learning skills through gallery explorations, open-ended discussions, films, demonstrations and individual and collaborative hands-on art activities.
 Themes and artists change throughout the year so that participants have a new experience each month.